sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 collection of values for this component.
 In this case, the attribute value is therefore "Normal value".

-The same logic applies for mapping the other observations and its attributes.
+The same logic applies for mapping the other observations, its attributes and annotations.

 # Security Considerations